All Products

 optimized_model, opt_spec, report = blade.optimize(

-'o1', # The optimization level.
+'o1', # Optimization level.
 Valid values: o1 and o2.

-device_type='gpu', # The type of the device on which the model is run.
+device_type='gpu', # Target device.
 Valid values: gpu, cpu, and edge.

-test_data=[test_data] # The test data.
+test_data=[test_data] # Test data.

 )

-The blade.optimize method returns the following objects:
+blade.optimize returns three objects:

 [Progress] 5%, phase: user_test_data_validation.